aboutsummaryrefslogtreecommitdiff

 4 Completion

 Completion is a huge part of my experience using Emacs.
-I have been on an evolving journey of from the basic type of terminal tab completion to spaceship level UI implemented as almost a sub-application in Emacs.
+I have been on an evolving journey from the basic type of terminal tab completion to spaceship level UI implemented as a sub-application in Emacs.

 This configuration is aiming at using a new crop of completion enhancements that tie into Emacs's native completion API.
 This is a more modular approach that allows a sort of composition of extensions to completion behavior and its appearance in the user interface.